 - Higher intake of vitamin C is associated with a reduced risk of stomach cancer.[ref]
 Stomach cancer is now the third leading cause of cancer deaths worldwide.[ref]

 SLC23A1 and SLC23A2 are the genes that code for vitamin C transporters.
 Variants of these genes affect the plasma levels of vitamin C. All of these variants are very common; some are associated with higher plasma vitamin C concentrations and some with lower concentrations.
-You can check your 23andMe results for the variants by clicking the link below (if you have received your results after Aug.
-2017, use the links that say v.5).

-- rs6133175 (v.
-4 only): Those with GG have (on average) 24% higher plasma vitamin C concentrations.[ref]
+- G/G: 24% higher (on average) plasma vitamin C concentrations.[ref]

-- rs12479919 (v.
-4 only): The T allele is associated with lower risk of gastric cancer, with those carrying the TT genotype at half the normal risk of gastric cancer.[ref] [ref] Since higher vitamin C levels = lower gastric cancer risk, it makes sense that those people with the T allele will have higher levels of vitamin C.[ref]
+rs12479919 (v.
+4 only): The T allele is associated with lower risk of gastric cancer, with those carrying the T/T genotype at half the normal risk of gastric cancer.[ref] [ref] Since higher vitamin C levels = lower gastric cancer risk, it makes sense that those people with the T allele will have higher levels of vitamin C.[ref]

-- rs33972313 (v.
+rs33972313 (v.
 5 only): Those with a T allele have an average decrease in plasma vitamin C concentration of 24%.[ref]
 Another study found that those with the C allele have a reduced risk of heart disease (implied that it is due to increased vitamin C transport) [ref]

 SLC2A1 (also known as GLUT1) is the gene that codes for the enzyme that transports glucose across the cell wall.
 This same enzyme also transports the oxidized form of vitamin c, dehydroascorbic acid, into cells where it is then reduced to ascorbic acid. [ref] While there are studies linking GLUT1 polymorphisms to diabetes in some populations, I didn’t find any relating to vitamin C levels in the cell.